-In the end, organizations that have deployed VR training and educational experiences using the Quest have run into the problems listed above.
-They find that they could have had greater success, as well as higher quality and a larger selection of content, by supporting a standard PC / Oculus Rift VR station.
+In the end, organizations that have deployed VR training and educational experiences using the Quest have run into the problems listed above, and now are struggling to find ways to use the headsets without each student using their own private Facebook accounts.
+They find that they could have had greater success, as well as higher quality and a larger selection of content, by supporting a standard PC VR station.

 Send Us a Note

 Jon Brouchoud is the founder and CEO at Arch Virtual, developers of the Acadicus VR Training platform.

 Jon leads Arch Virtual’s development team, and his passion is using virtual reality technologies to solve real world problems.
 He has over 20 years of experience in professional practice and has won numerous awards and competitions for his work in 3D development for clients including GE Healthcare, Suzuki, NBA Sacramento Kings, ASSP, American Family Insurance, ExxonMobil, Oculus, Facebook and many others.